SitaoZ/RNA-Seq-snakemake/README.md

-# RNAseq
+# RNA-Seq-snakemake
-python program for RNAseq
+The repository is a convenient snakemake pipeline for RNA-Seq analysis.